2023 Club run open time trials

 We would encourage club members to either ride these events, or aid with the marshalling.
 Enter soon to avoid disappointment and contact Nigel/Amanda to offer your support.

 The club has a number of awards for time trialling.
-The list below shows the club competition and the event it can be raced on.
+The list below shows an example of the club competition and the events.